 The European Union (EU) is a political and economic union among 27 countries.
 They detail more than just travel and visa policies for the member states.
 They were initially formed in 1993 to stop future wars and create an economic boom.
 Citizens of European states can vote on decisions of the European Union as it is a governmental body that upholds the democracy of the member states.

-The Schengen Area, on the other hand, was formed in 1985 for the purpose of allowing borderless travel across 27 member states.
+The Schengen Area, on the other hand, was formed in 1985 with only 5 EU countries involved, for the purpose of allowing borderless travel.
+Which is now expanded to include 29 countries in Schengen region.
 The region promotes freedom of travel for its citizens and tourists with a common visa scheme for foreigners.

 The United Kingdom doesn’t belong either in the EU or in the Schengen region.

 For similar reasons, the UK is not a part of the Schengen Zone either.
 It maintains its own border restrictions and preserves movement arrangements with neighbouring countries such as Ireland.
 This is due to its unique geographical positioning- the UK, like Ireland, has sea borders and hence requires passport checks for security and immigration purposes.
-When travelling to the UK, you must have a UK Visa.
+When travelling to the UK, you must have a UK Tourist Visa from India.